 - Clean fill disposal requirements have changed (a soil analysis test may be required before disposal).
 Private citizens may bring residential clean fill to the City landfills without a permit providing they are not using a commercial vehicle and the source location is not within 30 meters of a fuel station or drycleaning establishment.
 For more information, contact 311.

 City landfills are industrial worksites with large equipment, such as compactors and garbage trucks, continuously moving around.
 We take our responsibility seriously to keep everyone on the landfill safe.
 Before you head to the landfill, check our safety tips.
+And for more information about The City's Landfills visit our FAQs.

 Throw 'n' Go facilities are set up at the entrance of all three City landfills to allow residents safe and convenient recycling or disposal of the following: